NSS-Spontaneous-Spoonbills/NSS-Spontaneous-Spoonbills/README.md

 1. Find the ```django.data.sh``` file in the root directory of this project.
 2. (Mac:) copy the file to ```usr/local/bin``` But please don't remove it from the project root because your Windows teammate needs it here.
 > Mac: not entirely sure how to run the script.
+Check [Joe's tutorial](https://github.com/nashville-software-school/bangazon-llc/blob/master/DB_RESET_SEED_SYSTEM.md).
 > Windows: cd to the project root and run the following command: ```./django_data.sh bangazonapi faker_factory``` **This will delete the entire database and reseed it with faked data.
 If you have an admin account you will need to recreate your superuser.**